It is emotionally hard to gain so much weight when you are pregnant, but with a little eternal perspetive, it can make it easier to bear.

 Also like the boy, I was about to give up my time for about two years.
 Since pregnancy is hard on me, and babies tend to take up a lot of time, that amounted to about two years of much focus going into this baby.

 I would become a better person.
 What better way to spend my time than bringing a child to this earth?
 This decision would be worth more to me, my family, and this child in the eternities than staying in good shape right now.

 These sacrifices make us stronger, more loving, more caring, smarter, wiser, and happier than something as trivial as body mass index.
 Motherhood brings eternal growth and eternal happiness.

 This is a picture my friend Serra took of me with my children.
 I see this, and see how happy I am.
 Sure they drive me to the brink of insanity some days, but they bring me so much joy.

 No matter what you struggle with in your role as a mother, know that your sacrifice is worth it.
 Your sacrifice makes a difference that ripples further than you can comprehend in this life.
-Your sacrifice as a mother is worth it.